DovAmir/httpclientAuthHelper/README.md

         and has a self signed certificate
     */
         DefaultHttpClient httpclient = new DefaultHttpClient();
         SSLUtils.trustAllSSLCertificates();
         CredentialsUtils.setNTLMCredentials(client, new UsernamePasswordCredentials("xxx", "xxx"), "mydomain");
         client.executeMethod(httpget);

     /*
         Example b: connect to a service  that is protected by KERBEROS and has a  certificate  whose CA is in my JDK trust store.
-        The service returns a gziped json response and accepts only for browser user agents. also this will log the kerberos handshake
+        The service accepts only for browser user agents.
+        Also  log the kerberos handshake
     */
         DefaultHttpClient httpclient = new DefaultHttpClient();
         AuthUtils.securityLogging(SecurityLogType.KERBEROS,true)
         SSLUtils.trustJDKDefaultSSLCertificates();
         AuthUtils.useBrowserUserAgent();
         CredentialsUtils.setKerberosCredentials(client, new UsernamePasswordCredentials("xxx", "xxx"), "domain", "kdc");
         client.executeMethod(httpget);
-        String responseString=AuthUtils.getResponseAsStringAndHandleGzip(httpget);

 ```